liamholland/first-year/README.md

-### University of Galway First Year
+### C Assignments from first year University of Galway
-- This repo consists of first year projects and assignments
-- Includes research and theory and also practical code